mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 infrastructure or to use an in-memory mocked database, it is suitable for both demonstrational purposes and production-grade deployments.

-TODO fix
+TangoJS is a library intended to be used the software developers to create GUI applications.
-TangoJS was designed to be as accessible (TODO zle slowo) as possible and not to depend on any particular web framework.
-While this approach is preferable for libraries, as lack of dependencies expands the potential user base, it may not be the best solution in the case of GUI applications.
+Raw DOM APIs are used instead of a third-party web framework.
+This approach is preferable for libraries, as lack of dependencies makes it easier for developers to use and integrate the library with their software stack.

 The process of TangoJS Panel development showed that using a web framework for application